Gomes-Tech/react-native-keyboard-scroll-view/README.md

-Here is a description for your `KeyboardScrollView` library on npmjs:

----

 ## KeyboardScrollView

 **KeyboardScrollView** is a library for **React Native** that provides a practical solution for managing keyboard visibility on screens with text input fields.
 It automatically adjusts the screen content, ensuring that text fields remain visible when the keyboard is displayed, facilitating form navigation and other interactions with inputs.